petersonben50/HellsCanyon/code/binning/PVC_details/PVC_details_workflow.md

 I also labeled the Lentisphaerae and Kiritimatiellaeota branches.
 I always have a hard time making these actually pretty, so I saved it out as "unedited", and manually cleaned it up in Illustrator.

+*Set up dataframe for renaming tips*

+I manually made a tsv file with a name for the bin, the accession number, the phylum, and the name of the tip label: `dataEdited/binning/phylogeny/PVC/tip_naming.tsv`.